Poynting vector controversy in axion modified electrodynamics: APPENDIX A: DERIVATION OF Poynting THEOREM EQUATIONS

-Then applying the divergence theorem, we arrive at,
+Then applying the divergence theorem, we arrive at

-and the same as eqn. (\ref{AbRe}) in the main text, and.
+and the same as Eq. (\ref{AbRe}) in the main text, and.

-the same as eqn. (\ref{AbIm}) in the main text
+the same as Eq. (\ref{AbIm}) in the main text.

-\section{Appendix B: Consideration of the Reactive Power Flow in a Resonant Haloscope}
+\section{APPENDIX B: CONSIDERATION OF THE REACTIVE POWER FLOW IN A RESONANT HALOSCOPE}

 In this appendix we consider the impact of the reactive part of the Poynting vector on a resonant cavity axion haloscope.
 In general reactive coupling of power into a resonant cavity may be calculated by implementing Foster's reactance theorem \cite{Foster1924,Dicke1987,Beringer1987}.
-Foster showed that a lossless circuit network made of resonances and anti-resonances could be represented as a combination of inductor's and capacitors\cite{Foster1924} and following this Beringer and Dicke applied the theorem to high-Q microwave cavities\cite{Dicke1987,Beringer1987}, allowing the calculation of the effect of reactive coupling to a cavity, based on the complex Poynting theorem \cite{Montgomery87}.
-In general, it has been shown that the reactive coupling network into a high-Q resonance may be either represented by an impedance, $\mathcal{X}_1$ in series with a parallel LC circuit (of elements $L_{p1}$, $C_{pi}$ and $R_{p1}$), or an admittance, $\mathcal{B}_1$, in parallel with a series LC circuit (of elements $L_{s1}$, $C_{s1}$ and $R_{s1}$).
+Foster showed that a lossless circuit network made of resonances and antiresonances could be represented as a combination of inductors and capacitors\cite{Foster1924} and following this Beringer and Dicke applied the theorem to high-$Q$ microwave cavities\cite{Dicke1987,Beringer1987}, allowing the calculation of the effect of reactive coupling to a cavity, based on the complex Poynting theorem \cite{Montgomery87}.
+In general, it has been shown that the reactive coupling network into a high-$Q$ resonance may be represented by either an impedance, $\mathcal{X}_1$ in series with a parallel LC circuit (of elements $L_{p1}$, $C_{pi}$, and $R_{p1}$), or an admittance, $\mathcal{B}_1$, in parallel with a series LC circuit (of elements $L_{s1}$, $C_{s1}$, and $R_{s1}$).
 Applying this technique to axion-photon conversion in a resonant haloscope, leads to the following equivalent circuit shown in Fig. \ref{CavHaloCct}.

-Applying Foster's reactance theorem to the cavity resonator allows $\mathcal{X}_1$ and $\mathcal{B}_1$ to be calculated from the following equations \cite{Beringer1987},
+Applying Foster's reactance theorem to the cavity resonator allows $\mathcal{X}_1$ and $\mathcal{B}_1$ to be calculated from the following equations \cite{Beringer1987}:

 where